|Technical Support - Conversion Radios

-Also, remember that add-on features such as Bluetooth can add more functions the can be accidently activated.
+Also, remember that add-on features such as Bluetooth can add more functions that can be inadvertently activated.

-Note that any accidently activated function can be cancelled by cycling the power.
+Note that any accidentally activated functions can be cancelled by cycling the power.

 |I Can Activate Virtual Functions, Can Hear the 4 Beeps - But it Won't Adjust